 There are around 600 buildings on the statutory list of buildings of architectural or historic interest in West Lancashire.

-Once a building is listed it is a criminal offence to carry out any unauthorised works which would affect its special character, including internal works.
+Once a building is listed it is a criminal offence to carry out any unauthorised works which would affect its special character.
+This includes internal works as well as buildings and objects within its curtilage.

 When applying for listed building consent to carry out alterations or extensions to a listed building, you need to ensure your application includes adequate information.
 A written statement of significance or a full explanation of what the work entails and how it may affect the importance of the building, should accompany all applications for works to a listed building.
 This enables us to more easily assess how the works may affect the special architectural or historic character of a building and could speed up your application.
 Examples of good practice are highlighted below: